jaspector

 Abilene's official FAQ states permits are required for structural work and for electrical, gas, mechanical, and plumbing alterations.
 Verified examples on the FAQ include permits for carports, fences over 7 feet, reroofing when replacing more than 5 squares, and storage buildings over 200 square feet or any size with utilities.

+Not all construction work requires a permit in Abilene, TX.
 The following work is generally exempt: Open decks at or below 30 inches without a roof do not require a permit..
 Note: No complete public exempt-work schedule was extracted beyond examples listed on the official FAQ.
+When in doubt, confirm with the local building department before starting work.